 Beth Singler is the Assistant Professor in Digital Religion(s) and co-leader of the Media Existential Encounters and Evolving Technology Lab, at the University of Zurich.
 Beth is an anthropologist of AI, religion, technology, and culture, and she has also won awards for her public engagement work on AI ethics and her digital religion research.

-RESILIENCE is unique, also in the sense that it focuses on both digital and physical data such as manuscripts, letters, books, etc. Physical sources remain essential for Religious Studies and so are printed books for the communication of research on religion.
-In Print Matters we present recent academic books in the field of Religious Studies, books on relevant topics with an innovative approach.
+RESILIENCE is unique, also in the sense that it focuses on both digital and physical data such as manuscripts, letters, books, etc. Physical sources remain essential for the study of religion and so are printed books for the communication of research on religion.
+In Print Matters we present recent academic books in the field of the study of religion, books on relevant topics with an innovative approach.